Agile Architecture: an oxymoron?

 Architecting a system to be agile

-This appears to be a goal in SAFe, explored below.
+This appears to be a goal in SAFe, and is explored below.

 How far is SAFe scalable above software architecture?

 Is it about the abstract architecture of a system, or the system itself?

 And is it a coherent framework or a collection of sometimes conflicting ideas?